 The preparation of comprehensive Development Plan starts with the assessment of the existing conditions & accounting for the potential resources and constrains.
 As a part of assessment of physical characteristics and natural resources, the exercise of mapping existing landuse translated over digital revenue plan as per interpretation of satellite imagery and field verification was carried out.
-Methodology of digitization, geo-referencing of cadastral database and landuse mapping was made available by Orissa Remote Sensing Applications Centre (ORSAC) vide ORISSA Technical Manual 2009 on cadastral level urban LIS for urban planning.
-GIS data base standards were taken from NUIS design and standards of TCPO, Govt. of India, MOUD.
+Methodology of digitization, georeferencing of cadastral database and landuse mapping was made available by Orissa Remote Sensing Applications Centre (ORSAC) vide ORISSA Technical Manual 2009 on cadastral level urban LIS for urban planning.